nicotsx/ironmount/CONTRIBUTING.md

 We require a CLA for several important reasons:

-1. **License Flexibility**: It allows the project to evolve its licensing model if needed in the future without requiring re-approval from all past contributors, ensuring Ironmount can continue to operate and adapt to changing needs of the community.
+1. **License Flexibility**: It allows the project to evolve its licensing model if needed in the future without requiring re-approval from all past contributors, ensuring Zerobyte can continue to operate and adapt to changing needs of the community.

 2. **Patent Protection**: The CLA includes a patent license grant, which protects the project and its users from potential patent claims related to your contributions.